 2. Placing the Dental Implant

-During the oral surgery to place the implant post, your oral surgeon in Ottawa makes a small cut in order to open the gum and reveal the bone.
+During the surgical phase to place the implant metal post, your oral surgeon in Ottawa makes a small cut in order to open the gum and reveal the bone structure.
 Then, the implant dentist drills holes into the bone, where the metal post will be later placed.
-The post is implanted deep into the bone, as it will serve as the tooth root.
+The post is placed deep into the bone, as it will serve as the artificial tooth root.

-At this stage, you will still have a gap in place of your missing tooth.
-If needed, a type of temporary partial denture can be placed for appearance.
+At this stage, you will still have a gap where your tooth is missing.
+If needed, a temporary partial denture can be placed for appearance.
 It can be removed for cleaning or while you sleep.

 3. Waiting for Bone Growth

 After the metal post has been placed in your bone, the process of osseointegration begins.
 This means that the jaw bone unites with the dental implant surface.
 This process can take several months, yet it is crucial, as it helps to provide a strong base for your artificial tooth – exactly as natural roots of your teeth.

 4. Placing the Abutment

 When the bone growth process is complete, you may require another surgery to place either a stock or custom abutment or the part where the dental crown will attach in the future.
 This minor oral surgery is usually done with local anesthesia.